AP names Johnson all-formats news director in Europe, Africa

 Johnson, 42, joined AP as a reporter in Chicago in 2004.
 From 2006 to 2009, she was a reporter and editor based in Cairo, reporting throughout the Middle East, including covering the 2009 Iranian presidential election from Tehran.

-Later that year, she returned to Chicago as the assistant editor in the AP’s Central Region, where she was part of the team that won awards for several awards for deadline and breaking news reporting, including for AP’s reporting from tornado strikes in Joplin, Missouri, and Oklahoma City, and the shooting at Fort Hood, Texas.
+Later that year, she returned to Chicago as the assistant editor in the AP’s Central Region, where she was part of the team that won awards for deadline and breaking news reporting, including for AP’s reporting from tornado strikes in Joplin, Missouri, and Oklahoma City, and the shooting at Fort Hood, Texas.

 She has been based in Phoenix since 2014, first as deputy West Regional editor and then as news director.
 In that role, Johnson led award-winning breaking news coverage of the 2017 Las Vegas shooting and several years of deadly wildfires in California.